giogocadze/giogocadze/README.md

 ## What I Work On

-- Component-driven front-end architecture
+- Scalable front-end architecture and component-driven design
-- Reusable UI and design systems
+- Reusable UI systems and design system consistency
+- Performance-aware rendering and state management
 - Responsive and accessible interfaces
-- Performance-aware rendering and state management
 - Clean project structure and predictable data flow
 - Bridging design intent with engineering constraints
+- Collaboration through code reviews and shared ownership

 ---

 ## Projects

-### Music Streaming Web Application
+### 🎵 Music Streaming Web Application
 **Role:** Front-End Developer
 **Tech:** React, Next.js, TypeScript, Zustand, Supabase, SCSS

-A full-featured music streaming interface focused on usability and performance.
+A Spotify-like music streaming platform focused on performance, usability, and scalable UI architecture.

-- Built a custom audio player with playlist support, seek control, and volume management
+- Built a custom audio player with playlist management, seek controls, volume handling, and smooth track transitions
-- Implemented authentication flows and protected routes using Supabase
-- Designed a scalable state management approach for player and user data
+- Designed global state management for playback, user sessions, and playlists using Zustand
+- Implemented authentication flows, protected routes, and user-specific data using Supabase
-- Delivered a responsive, mobile-first UI
+- Delivered a responsive, mobile-first UI with consistent component patterns
-- Contributed to over half of the core front-end features in a team environment
+- Took ownership of ~50% of the front-end codebase in a collaborative team environment

 ---

+## Experience

+### Front-End Developer | Project-Based & Team Work (2024 – Present)

+- Worked on multiple production-oriented web applications using React and Next.js
+- Collaborated with designers and backend developers to deliver features end-to-end
+- Refactored legacy components to improve maintainability and performance
+- Reviewed pull requests and contributed to consistent coding standards
+- Focused on accessibility, performance optimization, and clean architecture

+---

 ## Professional Values

 - Clean, readable code over clever solutions
 - Predictable architecture and clear responsibility boundaries
 - Reusability and consistency in UI components
 - Performance as a feature, not an afterthought
+- Clear communication and collaborative problem-solving

 ---

 ## Contact